Our Services

 Helpful Resources

-Most vaginal changes in pregnancy are normal, like increased thin milky discharge and mild odor shifts from hormones, and the so-called blue waffle is a myth, not a real condition.
+Vaginal changes during pregnancy are usually normal.
+Hormones often cause increased thin, milky discharge and mild odor shifts.
+The "blue waffle" is a myth, not a real medical condition.

 Pregnancy changes your body in powerful ways — and that includes your vaginal health.
 Hormones rise, blood flow increases, and discharge patterns shift.
 Most of these changes are completely normal.
 However, misinformation online can create unnecessary fear, especially around myths like "blue waffle."